Study: Fake job references and resume lies

 How much does a fake job reference cost?

-For those who want to take this further with voicemail services, call operator directing services, employer websites, and even fax systems, all quoted as ‘verifiable by recruiters’, this tends to cost an average of $218 for one reference.
+For those who want to take this further, some offer voicemail services, call operator directing services, and even fax systems, all quoted as ‘verifiable by recruiters’.
 Some systems can appear hyperrealistic with actors as ‘receptionists’ putting recruiters on hold as they are passed to the fake boss.

 Those who are caught lying on their resume

-While 55% of people admitted to lying on their resume at least once, not all of these people were caught in the lie.
-Of those who said they had lied, 70% said they had been caught out at some point, and 30% were never caught.
+While 54.4% of people admitted to lying on their resume at least once, not all of these people were caught in the lie.
+Of those who said they had lied, 81.4% said they had been caught out at some point, be that through serious conversations, or caught on a little white lie, while 18.6% were never caught.

 For those who were caught, most lies are uncovered before the job.
 The most common stage was during the interview process, with 38.4% of people being found to have lied on their resume during a job interview.
 Interestingly, 6.6% of people said they had been caught lying on their resume after starting the job and working at the company for some time.